AliNadirErdil/Red-Wine-Quality-Decision-With-ML/README.md

 Although the dataset contains some outliers, these values were not excessively extreme or unrealistic.
 Therefore, I decided to retain them in the dataset.

 ### 2. Feature Scaling
-To ensure all features contribute equally to the model, we scaled the data using StandardScaler.
+To ensure all features contribute equally to the model, I scaled the data using StandardScaler.
   ``` python
 from sklearn.preprocessing import StandardScaler